moq-wg/moq-transport/draft-ietf-moq-transport.md

 be able to send some data.

 The subscriber's priority can be changed via a SUBSCRIBE_UPDATE message.
-This updates the priority of all unsent data within the subscription, though the details of the reprioritization are implementation-specific.
+This updates the priority of future data within the subscription, though the details of the reprioritization are implementation-specific.

 Subscriptions have a Group Order of either 'Ascending' or 'Descending',